id/emqx-docs/en_US/data-integration/connector.md

 ### Features and Advantages

-When creating Sinks/Sources, users can choose an existing connector, without worrying about the details of the underlying connection.
+When creating Sinks/Sources, users can choose an existing connector without worrying about the details of the underlying connection.
 The benefits of this design are:

-- Separating connection configuration from data processing and mapping configuration, making the design of data processing flows more modular and flexible.
+- Separating connection configuration from data processing and mapping configuration makes the design of data processing flows more modular and flexible.
 - The creation and configuration of connectors do not affect the design of data processing flows.
 If connection information needs to be changed, it can be modified in the connector, which helps simplify configuration and maintenance.
 - For some external data systems that need to connect to multiple Sinks/Sources, this can be achieved by creating a single connector, avoiding repetitive configuration work.